gregorosaurus/Gasket/README.md

 # Gasket

 Gasket is used to output activity/pipeline run data including billing time, data transfer time, and pricing (in USD) for either Synapse workspaces or Azure Data Factories.
-It is build with dotnet core, which allows it to be used on Windows, macOS, or Linux.
+It is built with dotnet core, which allows it to be used on Windows, macOS, or Linux.

 ## Operation